omar7c3/secops-gitops-lab/README.md

 3. `kubectl cp`s the script into the pod's `/tmp` directory
 4. `kubectl exec`s it — the script runs inside the pod using the mounted SA token
 5. Each step emits a structured event via `POST /internal` to the backend
-6. The frontend polls `/events/feed` every 2s and renders events in the Attack Feed panel
+6. The frontend polls `/events/feed` every 2s and renders events in the Events Feed panel

 For controlled mode (With Controls), the pod has no token — the script exits at step 1 and auto-triggers the proof phase.
 For Allow Attack in Scenario 1, state transitions to